 The battery in your laptop might be an important component that makes your computer tick while it’s not plugged in, but Windows doesn’t exactly give you much information about it.
 The most you will usually get is an icon in the system tray, a charge percentage and a time remaining before it discharges completely.
+Other than that, the laptop battery status and detailed information is pretty much non existent.

 You might also get the battery model and manufacturer if you’re lucky.
 That might be enough for most people, but sometimes it’s useful to have a bit more information than that.
 Windows can’t give you any idea why your battery isn’t holding a charge for very long, or if it’s starting to show signs of wear.
 A lot of laptop batteries actually have a more information to offer than Windows decides to give you, so it’s there but you can’t get at it.

 What you need is a 3rd party utility to get hold of this extra information for you, and like most things, there are a few around to help get hold of it.
-Here’s a selection 5 of freeware tools to extract much more useful information from your laptop battery:
+Here’s a selection 5 of freeware tools to extract much more useful information from your laptop battery: 1.
+BatteryInfoView

-BatteryInfoView is a handy little tool from Nirsoft to display the status and information values your battery is capable of offering.
+BatteryInfoView is a handy little tool from Nirsoft to display the status and information values your laptop battery is capable of offering.
 There are around 20 different values that can be shown, but it depends entirely on what your battery can provide as to how many of these are available.
 Details such as the manufacturer and model information, power state, charge and wear capacities, charge / discharge rates and times and also temperature can be displayed and these values are updated every 10 seconds.

 In addition to the main battery information window, pressing F8 will show the log window which is updated every 30 seconds and gives you an idea as to what the battery has been doing.
 From here you can see the charge or discharge rates over a period of time, and because the log records standby and resume, you can see how much the battery has discharged while in the low power state.